MML021299/geo-api/README.md

 # Import GeoDB.sql on local Postgresql to load used database

-# Kindly see also test credential below to login on the app:
+# See also test credential below to login on the app (for testing):
 username: sample
 password: admin123